 It’s not like I was going to buy her or anything; it wasn’t like that.
 Her price was so exorbitant that even in a beach town flush with exorbitant prices, hers was astronomical.
 Her millions-and-millions price tag was far beyond what even she and her DuPont ties and graceful 1920s curves and shingled self-possession could command, Even for her, the price didn’t make financial sense; even for her, it was way too much.

-No, she was priced for the land on which she sat—almost an acre of waterfront in a town of quarter-acre lots, on a strip of land between the ocean and the freshwater lake which sits impossibly close to it.
-Her land could be subdivided, developed and profited from, if only she would give up her ghost.
-The ghost of her gardens, of the paths that wandered between them, and of the walls that kept them all to herself.
+No, she was priced only for the land on which she sat—almost an acre of waterfront in a town of quarter-acre lots, on a strip of land between the ocean and the freshwater lake which sits impossibly close to it.
+Her land could be subdivided, developed and profited from, if only she would give up her ghosts.
+Ghosts of her gardens, of the paths that wandered between them, and of the walls that kept them all to herself.
 Everything would all be fine, if only she would get out of the way.

 The listing photos had revealed a vibrant version of her, images of rich decor and elegant living, and for a while, I visited them almost daily, swooning at the wide plank floors, the painted paneling and oil paintings, the gravitas of an old-money beach retreat.
-I Google’d her again and again, typing in “Shell House”, or her maiden name, “Carpenter House,” and finding articles mostly about her sale—the “most expensive house for sale in Delaware”, a “Rehoboth house with DuPont roots”, an “acre of beachfront”—but sometimes about her past—photos of a charity event held on her patio, a society-page account of a family wedding reception.
+I Google’d her again and again, typing in “Shell House”, or her maiden name, “Carpenter House,” and found a few articles, mostly about her sale—the “Most Expensive House For Sale in Delaware”, a “Rehoboth house with DuPont roots”, an “Acre of Beachfront”—but sometimes about her past, too—photos of a charity event held on her patio, a society-page account of a family wedding reception.
 One article even included an oil painting of the house in her youth, from a time when she stood alone, the only house south of the boardwalk.

 When the salvage guys started showing up, I knew we didn’t have much time.

-I was worried when the cobblestones in front of the garage were collected.
-When her verdigris copper lights were removed and the wires left exposed, when paths that had been brick the week before became only sand and windows and doors were stacked in the backs of pickups, I knew the end was near.
+My heart sank the day I found the cobblestones in front of the garage had been taken up.
+When her verdigris copper lights had been removed, leaving the wires exposed, when paths that had been brick the week before became only sand, and windows and doors were stacked in the backs of pickups, I knew the end was near.
 Eager–as stalkers often are– for even a piece of her, I tried to find out where the salvage was headed; I thought maybe I could buy something to remember her by, a memento of our time together.
-Approaching the open front door one day last week, I was greeted by a staircase with the banister and gracefully carved stair skirts in the process of being removed.
+Approaching the open front door one day, I was greeted by a staircase, its banister and gracefully carved stair skirts in the process of being removed.
 “Hello?”
-I called into the open door, and listened carefully for a long time, but there was no response.
+I called into the open door, and listened carefully for a long time.
+But there was no response.

-As is so often the case at the end of days, I had gotten busy this week, and I kind of forgot about her for a minute.
-I was walking on the beach this morning, thinking of other things, when I heard a strange sound that didn’t make sense; it was entirely out of place on a beach walk.
-It was pretty loud, and sounded like a train coming off the tracks, a grinding metal-on-metal groan.
+As is so often the case at the end of days, I had gotten busy this week, and I kind of forgot to check on her, to worry about how she was faring.
+I was walking on the beach this morning, thinking of other things, when I heard a strange sound that didn’t make sense, entirely out of place on a beach walk.
+It was loud, and sounded like a train coming off the tracks, an odd grinding metal-on-metal groan.
 Even still, I didn’t think of her exactly; I just looked in the direction from which the sound had come.

 I didn’t even really know her.
 She didn’t belong to me or my family; I didn’t summer there, or even ever visit, not legally anyway.
-I can’t say that I remember when she was the only house south of the boardwalk.
+I can’t say for sure that I even remember when she was the only house south of the boardwalk.

-But I do know that she was once beautiful and vibrant and that always she was lovely; they do not make them like her anymore.
-I know that she had been damaged by storms, but she had survived, and if you looked past her wood rot and her water lines and the broken parts of her that were most obvious, you could see her windows with wavy glass and chunky muntins, Dutch door hardware that swung down to let in ocean breezes.
+But I do know that she was once beautiful and vibrant and that always she was lovely, and that they do not make them like her anymore.
+I know that she had been damaged by storms, but she had survived, and if you looked past her wood rot and her water lines and the broken parts of her that were most obvious, you could see her windows with wavy glass and chunky muntins, swinging Dutch door hardware that swung down to let ocean breezes in.
 The kind of turned, beautiful woodwork that no one bothers to do anymore.
 You could see that she had been built a hundred years ago, and had seen the Roaring Twenties when the twenties were a party and everything up to when they returned, even when they were a pandemic.
 For these and so many reasons, I thought–I hoped–that she was worth saving.